Leiisawesome/StatArb_Gemini/README.md

 ### Getting Help
 - Check the documentation in the `docs/` directory
-- Review the examples in the `examples/` directory
+- Review the archived examples in the `docs/archive/examples/` directory
 - Run validation tests to verify system functionality

 ### Reporting Issues